okhaled9/Nawy-task/README.md

   - Easy deployment across different platforms

 ## API Endpoints
+The backend is exposed at `http://localhost:8000`.

 The backend provides the following REST API endpoints:

 ### GET Endpoints
-- `/check` - Health check endpoint to verify server status
+- `/check-server` - Health check endpoint to verify server status
 - `/apartments` - Retrieve all apartment listings
 - `/apartments/:id` - Get details of a specific apartment by ID
+- `/wipe-apartments` - Development endpoint to clear all apartments (use with caution)

 ### POST Endpoints
 - `/apartments` - Create a new apartment listing